Leigan0/gilded_rose_tech_test/README.md

 # Gilded rose tech test

+# Task

+Explained below is a tech test challenge I have attempted to solve.

+## Approach

+My aim is to solve this problem in a test driven approach.
+As I have been given code to work with my first aim is to understand the code and its specs.

+My first step has been to write a test suite for the code in its current state.
+I have written several unit tests which cover the requirements and include edge case.
+I have also included a feature test which covers several scenarios and multiple rules.
+Having the framework has improved my understanding of the codes purpose.

+The tests will not also allow me to refactor the code, and ensure that I have a model to ensure all the specs are still met.
+At the moment I have not isolated any tests as this would have increased complexity when my goal will be to refactor the code and add a feature.

+As my codebase develops I plan to consider test isolation further.

 This is a well known kata developed by [Terry Hughes](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).
 This is commonly used as a tech test to assess a candidate's ability to read, refactor and extend legacy code.

 Here is the text of the kata: